 Cafe Daisy

 The new dining area of Mickey’s Toontown is has been refreshed and revived in many ways!
-Cafe Daisy will be serving all-beef hot dogs, cheesy pizzas and wholesome garden wraps.
+Cafe Daisy will be serves all-beef hot dogs, cheesy pizzas and a cold brew you can’t miss!

 Check out Daisy’s Diner full menu here.
 And good news for those who love mobile order, because Cafe Daisy does accept mobile order.